vakshit/rduino4/readme.md

 #[repr(C,packed)]
 pub struct Port {
-    // Complete the struct below
+    // Complete the struct below.
+See section 11.1.4 of the manual.
+Note it has continous memory representation of multiple ports but struct should only account for port C i.e. all registers beginning with PORTC_.
 }

 impl Port {
     pub unsafe fn new(name: PortName) -> &'static mut Port {
         // Complete the function below.
+Similar to watchdog.
+But use a matchcase since we should only return when portname is C. See the address in section 11.1.4.
     }

     pub unsafe fn set_pin_mode(&mut self, p: usize, mut mode: u32) {
         // Given the pin mode as a 32 bit value set the register bytes to the same value for the corresponding pin.
+See the MUX(10-8) bits in section 11.14.1.
+We need to set only those bits.
+Again think of appropriate operations using AND,OR,XOR etc..
+There are only 8 possible pin models so mode = 0 to 7.
+Reject if different.
     }
 }
 ```